yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 > <question-title></question-title>
 >
-> 1. Compare the PR-curve plots of both flexynesis and TABPFN predictions, which one is more accurate?
+> 1. Compare the PR-curve plots of both Flexynesis and TABPFN predictions, which one is more accurate?
 >
 > > <solution-title></solution-title>
 > >